AospExtended-Devices/device_motorola_surnia/README.md

-Unified Device Tree for Moto E 2015 (surnia)
+Unified Device Tree for Moto E LTE 2015 (surnia)
 ===========================================

-The Motorola Moto E 2015 (codenamed _"surnia"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto E 2015 (codenamed _"surnia"_) is a low-end smartphone from Motorola mobility.
 It was announced on February 2015.

 Basic   | Spec Sheet